 Corn was planted May 28, 2013.
-The Thiessens are now finished with all major applications.
-The corn is now at its final height in the 8.5'-9.0' range and the harvest now looks set for around the early part of the last week in September.
-The corn ears are ripening a little faster than expected, hence the earlier harvest.
+The Thiessens are now finished with all major applications and the corn is now at its final height of 8.5'-9.0'; the harvest is set, weather permitting, for late Sept.
+The corn ears ripened faster than expected, hence the earlier harvest.
 The plants are staying green (or alive) longer, which is something that the farmers are not used to seeing very often.
 This allows the ear to develop better, and is likely to be the result of higher fertilization rates and a year of good rainfall.
+This is proving to be very beneficial, given the very wet conditions for so long; normally we would be seeing corn stalks start lodging or falling over due to a rotten root system if they were not still alive.

-Spider mites and worms were a moderately severe problem this season, but the bigger problem was a lack of agro chemicals to treat them.
+Spider mites and worms were a moderately severe problem this season; the bigger problem was a lack of agro chemicals to treat them.
 This is an important and enduring lesson for future crops, especially as the acreages become larger.
-Key agro-chemicals will have to be pre-purchased and stocked in secure locations to ensure they are available immediately when needed.
+Key agro-chemicals will have to be pre-purchased and stocked in secure locations.

 Thiessen Corn Field - Dekalb 7088 (Sept.
-2, 2013)
+16, 2013)